Skip to content

 const { session } = useSession({ systemPrompt, expectedInputs: expected });

-Pass enabled: false to skip session creation entirely (status stays "unavailable").
-Flipping it back to true creates the session on the next render.
-Useful when the session depends on user opt-in.
+Pass enabled: false to skip creation.
+The status stays "unavailable".
+Setting it to true creates the session on the next render.

 Pass createOptions.initialPrompts to restore a prior conversation: